celery/celery/docs/contributing.rst

 .. code-block:: console

     $ cd docs
-    $ rm -rf .build
+    $ rm -rf _build
     $ make html

 Make sure there are no errors or warnings in the build output.
-After building succeeds the documentation is available at :file:`.build/html`.
+After building succeeds the documentation is available at :file:`_build/html`.

 .. _contributing-verify: